Sclerals vs. Standard Lenses

 Sclerals are often prescribed for patients who suffer from dry eye or other complications following LASIK or other corneal surgeries.

 Because scleral lenses are custom made and comfort is paramount, they might require several visits to get the fit just right.
 To learn if you have a corneal condition that requires scleral lenses, visit Elevated Eyecare.
-We help patients from McDonough, Morrow, Ellenwood, Jonesboro, and throughout Georgia.
+We help patients from McDonough, Stockbridge, Ellenwood, Jonesboro, and throughout Georgia.